gabrielrowan/SQL-File-Aggregator/README.md

 SQL File Aggregator is a command line program in Python which collates the SQL contained in multiple `.sql` files into a single `.sql` file.

+## How to use

+1) Clone down project
+2) Open terminal
+3) Navigate to same path as project
+4) To run program, type `py combine_sql.py` followed by your arguments

 ## Arguments List

 ### Model type (optional)